4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

     - `CURRENT ROW`: The lower bound is current row.
     - `time_expression PRECEDING`: If it is a time interval, you can define a time offset, such as `1d PRECEDING`.
 This indicates that the lower bound of the window is 1 day before the time of the current row.

-- `ROWS BETWEEN StartFrameBound AND EndFrameBound`: Represents the time interval of the secondary table splicing window.
+- `ROWS BETWEEN StartFrameBound AND EndFrameBound`: Represents the time interval of the secondary table combining window.

   - `StartFrameBound` represents the upper bound of the window.